 The MedlinePlus site for Hip replacement surgery is free of advertisement.
 Information provided on implants, hip resurfacing, total hip joints, risk of deep vein thrombosis (DVT)/blood clot, minimally invasive hip surgery; hip rehab exercises.

 Visit Hospital Compare to find hospital star ratings and complications for hospitals in all states.
 Compare 3 hospitals at one time.
 Federal government (at medicare.gov) gives 1 to 5 stars and compares hospital ratings for heart attack (AMI), heart failure, pneumonia, COPD, stroke, hip & knee, preventing infections and surgical complications, timeliness of Emergency (ER) dept., use of medical imaging.
-Most data are from calendar 2019, but may vary by measure.
+Most data are from calendar 2021, but may vary by measure.
 Includes death rate comparisons from heart failure, heart attack, pneumonia, COPD, stroke, CABG; and return to hospital (readmission) rates.
 Click on Timely & Effective Care, or Complications.
-Shows patient satisfaction HCAHPS ratings (patient experience opinions) from 2019.
+Shows patient satisfaction HCAHPS ratings (patient experience opinions) from 2021.
 Some info on colonoscopies and cataracts.
 Editor’s Pick because it’s the best of what is out there.
 The federal government standardized broad ratings for all hospitals, and most ratings are based on more than just Medicare patients.
 Small volume hospitals will not show data for some measures.
 Graphs are no longer available.
 Today’s stars may reflect older data than shown at the website.
 Read the fine print.
-Updated 2021.
+Updated October 2022.

-HealthGrades Hospital Ratings (5-star, 3-star, 1-star) for 2021 on over 30 diseases & inpatient procedures: Stroke, back surgery, COPD, diabetes, gall bladder surgery, bowel obstruction, GI Bleed, hip fracture repair, hip replacement, total knee replacement, prostate removal, TURP, hysterectomy (listed under gynecologic surgeries), respiratory failure, pneumonia, cardiac bypass, heart attack, heart failure, angioplasty, defibrillator, pacemaker, valve surgery, sepsis, pancreatitis, pulmonary embolism, abdominal aneurysm, stomach surgery, peripheral vascular bypass & more.
+HealthGrades Hospital Ratings (5-star, 3-star, 1-star) for 2023 on over 30 diseases & inpatient procedures: Stroke, back surgery, COPD, diabetes, gall bladder surgery, bowel obstruction, GI Bleed, hip fracture repair, hip replacement, total knee replacement, prostate removal, TURP, hysterectomy (listed under gynecologic surgeries), respiratory failure, pneumonia, cardiac bypass, heart attack, heart failure, angioplasty, defibrillator, pacemaker, valve surgery, sepsis, pancreatitis, pulmonary embolism, abdominal aneurysm, stomach surgery, peripheral vascular bypass & more.
 Probably Medicare-only data for most conditions, although some states provide maternity, appendectomy, and bariatric surgery (gastric bypass) data.
 More extensive list than the federal government’s site.
 Publicly-traded company.
-Most data in 2021 ratings are from Medicare patients, from 2017 to 2019.
-Patient satisfaction ratings (2019 data) are featured by HealthGrades.
+Most data in 2023 ratings are from Medicare patients, from 2018 to 2020.
+Patient satisfaction ratings (2020-2021 data) are featured by HealthGrades.
 One hospital at time, unfortunately.
 No longer Editor’s Pick, since HealthGrades removed the 3-year patient volume, and actual mortality or complication rates compared to predicted.
 Mostly, the site shows which ratings awards were given to the hospital by HealthGrades – a fee likely was required for publicizing the award.